ByronMike/vueltiverse-project/README.md

 ## Exercises

 1. Add, on each tile of a character, an indicator alive/dead/unknown from the API.
+DONE
 2. Calculate and display the total number of living characters on the current list.
+DONE
 3. Add an artist's detail page and redirect to it.
 4. Plug in the search field by character name.
 5. Add pagination on the character list.